fukutarosie/csr-application/BCE_SEQUENCE_DIAGRAMS.md

 This document provides comprehensive sequence diagrams showing the complete flow of interactions between Boundary, Control, and Entity layers for all major features.

+**NOTE: Authentication Consolidation** - All authentication endpoints (login, logout, verify) are now handled by the consolidated `LoginController` in `src/controller/auth/login_controller.py`.

 ---

-## 1. LOGIN FEATURE - SEQUENCE DIAGRAM
+## 1. LOGIN FEATURE - SEQUENCE DIAGRAM (Consolidated LoginController)

 ### Successful Login Flow